You consider your 3 cm ovarian cyst to be a large one..

-Ovarian cysts which are 3 cm or less in diameter are no way considered serious and are known to go away naturally.
-You may never experience symptoms of ovarian cysts, during this stage and does not cause any discomfort.
+Ovarian cysts which are 3 cm or less in diameter are not considered that serious and are known to go away naturally.
+You may not experience symptoms of ovarian cysts, during this stage and thus does not cause any discomfort.

 In general, ovarian cysts of this size are considered to be smaller and generally goes away in around 2-3 weeks.

 3-4 cm Size ovarian cysts:

 When your ovarian cysts are greater than 3 cm in size, then no longer they must be ignored.
 Though you need not consider them to be big or serious, you must take proper measures to observe them regularly.